Functors of actions: Constraining an FA model

-And we substitute the $S_1$ with the first part of actions of GR theories which describe the topology, i.e. the terms which include $R_{\mu\nu}[g_{\mu\nu}]$, while the second one will be the part of matter again from GR theories, i.e. the terms $\mathcal{L}_{m}(g_{\mu\nu})$.
-Therefore we end up to:
+We take for example the simplified AofEFT (\refEq{eq:simplified_action2}) and substitute $S_1$ with the first part of actions of GR theories which describe the topology, \textit{i.e.} the terms which include $R_{\mu\nu}[g_{\mu\nu}]$, while the second one will be the part of matter again from GR theories, \textit{i.e.} the terms $\mathcal{L}_{m}(g_{\mu\nu})$.
+Therefore we end up with:

-Now performing the variational principle, i.e. $\delta \mathcal{S}_{\mathrm{EFT}}^{\mathrm{Simplified,2}} = 0$, we have:
+Now performing the variational principle, \textit{i.e.} $\delta \mathcal{S}_{\mathrm{EFT}}^{\mathrm{Simplified,2}} = 0$, we have:

-Note that as long as $\alpha^{(S_m)}$ is a constant number then the variation $ \delta \alpha^{(S_m)}$ is tautologically 0.
+Note that as long as $\alpha^{(S_m)}$ is a constant number, the variation $ \delta \alpha^{(S_m)}$ is tautologically 0.
 However, we can think of a function instead of a constant number, which might result an interesting modification.
 We leave this for a future work.
-Note also we have introduce the constant $\Lambda$ in the action of GR.
-We simplify the discussion here, we use it as 0.
-Now we are left with:
+Note also that we have introduced the constant $\Lambda$ in the action of GR. \begin{widetext}